richmahn/en_tn/2jn/front/intro.md

 #### Who wrote the Book of 2 John? ####

 The letter does not give the reader the name of the author.
-The author only identifies himself as "the elder."
+The author only identified himself as "the elder."
 The letter was probably written by the Apostle John near the end of his life.
 The content of 2 John closely resembles the content found in John's Gospel.

 ## Part 2: Important Religious and Cultural Concepts ##